 Gun control measures proposed by Trump, lawmakers after Florida school shooting

-Two weeks after a gunman walked into a high school in Parkland, Fla., and massacred 17 students and faculty members, survivors aren't giving up their fight for stronger gun control efforts.
+Two weeks after a gunman walked into a high school in Parkland, Florida, and killed 17 students and faculty members, survivors aren't giving up their fight for stronger gun control efforts.

 Marjory Stoneman Douglas High School teenagers have moved front and center in the gun control debate, organizing a coming national school walkout, meeting with President Donald Trump, lobbying state lawmakers and participating in protests.